alabsi91/react-js-pager/readme.md

 ### wheelScrollWithAnimation : _[Boolean] [optional]_

-- Wither to use animation when changing pages with mouse scroll wheel.
+- Wither to use animations when changing pages with mouse scroll wheel.
 - **Default Value** `true`

 ### showScrollbar : _[Boolean] [optional]_